alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/services_management.md

  - Services substitution does not yet supports the exposure of multiple instances.
 Output properties cannot reference properties of scaled instances.
  - Input properties are used both for topology input and deployment inputs.
 Users should handle connection to services using capabilities only properties/attributes and eventually node attributes but not node properties.

+ {%warning%}
+ <h5>Snapshot versions</h5>
+ While creation of services out of snapshot types is possible it is not recommended for two reasons.
+ * The first one is that we believe that it is not a good practice to interact with other teams based on unstable features.
+ * The second is that alien4cloud may not handle node type updates correctly and such usage is done at your own risks.
+ {%endwarning%}

 # Example

 The MongoDB service example in the two sections above can be found [here](https://github.com/alien4cloud/samples/tree/master/mongo).
 It comes with a topology template *mongod-type* that defines a simple topology containing a MongoDB hosted on a Compute.
 This template is exposed as a type named *mongod-type* using substitution exposition.